neoforged/.github/primers/1.16.5/index.md

 This has been refactored once again.

-It has now been flattened and split into ``FoliagePlacer``s, ``TrunkPlacer``s, and ``FeatureSize``s.
+It has now been flattened and split into `FoliagePlacer`s, `TrunkPlacer`s, and `FeatureSize`s.

-A summarised proccess of generating is as follows (referenced from SuperCoder7979):
+A summarised process of generating is as follows (referenced from SuperCoder7979):
 1. First, the tree's FeatureSize checks if it can spawn in a given position.
-2. TrunkPlacerss then generate the trunk and then generate places for leaves to generate through ``FoliageAttachment``s.
+2. TrunkPlacers then generate the trunk and then generate places for leaves to generate through `FoliageAttachment`s.
 3. For each FoliageAttachment, the tree's FoliagePlacer generates its leaves.
 4. If you have FoliagePlacers from 1.15, it is recommended that those are rewritten entirely.